kmjamsheed0/force_sell_products/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Added: New feature to add a custom message on the product page.
+* Added: Compatibility with WooCommerce 9.7.

 = 1.1.0 =
 * Added: New feature to display product price of force-selling products.
 * Added: Compatibility with WooCommerce 9.4.